roryg11/codingChallenge/README.md

          - Organize alphabetically.
          - Search for a particular artist by name.
     - "Listens per week": a line chart representing total number of listens on a week-by-week basis.
-      Options:
          - Show all available data.
          - Find all data between two dates.
                 - This option only works if two dates are selected and the 'date from' is earlier than the 'date to'.

 Developer instructions:
   - Simply run 'npm start'.